Doreen Gentzler: Career

 Gentzler began her career as the host of Georgia Public Broadcasting's weeknight show The Lawmakers, broadcast during sessions of the Georgia State Legislature, around 1979.

 Gentzler first worked at Cleveland, Ohio's NBC affiliate WKYC-TV.
 There she anchored the 6pm and 11pm newscasts.
 From 1979 to 1983, she co-anchored the 6pm and 11pm newscasts at WSOC-TV, the ABC affiliate in Charlotte, North Carolina.

 Next she worked at Philadelphia's WCAU-TV, which was then a CBS affiliate, on the crime beat.

 Gentzler joined at NBC4 in 1989, after the departure of Dave Marash.
-She co-anchored the weekday 6pm and 11pm editions of News4 on WRC-TV (NBC4) in Washington, D.C. and was also the station's health reporter.
+She co-anchored the weekday 6 p.m. and 11 p.m. editions of News4 on WRC-TV (NBC4) in Washington, D.C., and was also the station's health reporter.
 Her reports have taken her around the world, including the Persian Gulf, Bosnia and Ecuador.
-Her health reports could usually be seen on News4 at 5pm, and other station newscasts.
+Her health reports could usually be seen on News4 at 5 p.m., and other station newscasts.
 She was the on-air spokesperson for the station's successful NBC4 Health and Fitness Expo, held each January at the Washington Convention Center.
 She has also made appearances as herself on NBC shows The Event and The Blacklist.

 Gentzler anchored WRC's 6pm news alongside veteran anchor Jim Vance for 28 years – a partnership that lasted until Vance's death in July 2017.

-On October 28, 2022, she announced her retirement on the 6pm news.
+On October 28, 2022, she announced her retirement on the 6 p.m. news.
 Her last newscast was on November 23, 2022.